saybou/serverless-typescript-aws/README.md

 //

-Let's go back to AWS Console, and create a new IAM Group `serverless-deploy` without any policy.
+Let's go back to AWS Console, and create a new IAM Group `serverless-deploy-group` without any policy.

 Let's now create a new IAM Policy :